Why Is My Dog Throwing Up Blood?

 Blood clotting tests.

 If indicated, exploratory surgeries, biopsies, or other testing.

 After a physical exam to check for abdominal pain and other issues and diagnostic testing, a veterinarian can begin treatment that is targeted at curing or managing any underlying diseases.

 For example, a dog with intestinal worms will receive parasite treatment, and a dog with an intestinal obstruction will most likely need surgery.

 Depending on the severity of a dog’s condition, they may be sent home with oral medications, or they may need to be hospitalized for some time.
 The treatment plan of many pets falls somewhere in the middle.

 Can Vomiting Blood Be Prevented?

 Unfortunately, some causes of throwing up blood develop with age or genetics, and cannot be prevented.
-However, many common causes of vomiting blood are preventable.
+However, many common causes of bloody vomit are preventable.
 Here’s how:

-- Prevent access to toxins (especially rat/mouse poisons), chemicals, and certain plants/flowers.
+Prevent access to toxins (especially rat/mouse poisons), human and veterinary medications (especially NSAIDs such as ibuprofen), chemicals, and certain plants/flowers.

 Feed a healthy, balanced dog food and avoid table scraps like bones.